BTekV4/bazzite-gnome-rocm/README.md

 ### Removed Packages

-Several stock kernel modules and third-party drivers were removed to avoid conflicts with ROCm, including:
+Several stock kernel modules and third-party drivers were removed to simplify the image:

 - **Kernel components**:
   - `kernel`